Please join us in WHITE as we celebrate the Solstice with the 150-year-old ceremony started by legendary Voodoo Queen Marie Laveau.

-Yet this is New Orleans so, of course, stir Voodoo into summer’s sacred recipe.
-By cleverly forging a relationship between its divine spirits, the Lwa, and Christian saints, Vodou found new voice in a city that welcomed the vitalizing energies of French Caribbean culture - musically, spiritually and otherwise.
-Indeed with great panache, legendarily charismatic hairdresser and Priestess Marie Catherine Laveau reinvented
+Yet this is New Orleans so, of course, stir Voodoo into the sacred recipe.
+By cleverly forging a relationship between its divine spirits - the Lwa or Loa -and Christian saints, Vodou found new voice in a city that welcomed the vitalizing energies of French Caribbean culture - musically, spiritually, culinarily and otherwise.
+Indeed, with great panache, charismatic hairdresser and Priestess Marie Catherine Laveau reinvented

-Marie’s honored subject was the biblical St. John, always and forever a wild man both in life and in her spectacular ceremonies.
+Marie’s honored subject was the biblical St. John, always and forever a wild man both in life and in her ceremonies.
 Thousands attended, and this yearly gathering remains an exotic amalgam of Haitian Vodou, Roman Catholicism, Native American tradition and Masonic mystery.
-It has been conducted by a noble line of priestesses, from Marie Laveau the “Voodoo Queen,” whose grave 150 years after her death is still the second most visited in the nation, to internationally recognized local Priestess Sallie Ann Glassman today.
+It has been conducted by a noble line of priestesses, from Marie the “Voodoo Queen” Laveau, whose grave 150 years after her death is still the second most visited in the nation, to internationally recognized local Priestess Sallie Ann Glassman today.

-Author, speaker, teacher, artist and mountain climber, Sallie Ann ministers to many from her Island of Salvation Botanica and Bywater temple.
+Author, speaker, teacher, artist and mountain climber, Sallie Ann ministers to many from her Island of Salvation Botanica store and Bywater temple.
 She was born in Maine, initiated a Vodou priestess in the rich Haitian Kreyol tradition and carries the spiritual torch for a new generation.
-This year she honors Marie, who rose dramatically from water to kick off wildly popular head-washings in Bayou St. John and who “they” say is rising dramatically now to become a Lwa.
+This year she honors Marie, who rose dramatically from water to kick off wildly popular head-washings in Bayou St. John and who “they” say is rising now to become a Lwa.

 With a nod to the June 21 Summer Solstice, only twenty-one John’s Way bottles will be sold.
 The beautiful keepsake box, with 500ml elixir, is $100.

-6:00 - Introduction by Priestess Sallie Ann Glassman
+6:00p - Introduction by Priestess Sallie Ann Glassman

-6:30-7:30 - Ceremony honoring Marie Laveau | spiritual head-washings by Sallie Ann
+6:30-7:30p - Ceremony honoring St. John and Marie Laveau | spiritual head-washings

 • BRING SOMETHING • TAKE SOMETHING •